prernaadvani/whatsprernacooking/_posts/2023-01-31-spanakopita.md

 Top culinary duo: spinach and feta.

-The recipe that I used is adapted from [Feel Good Foodie](https://feelgoodfoodie.net/recipe/spanakopita-triangles/#wprm-recipe-container-28543).
+The recipe I used is adapted from [Feel Good Foodie](https://feelgoodfoodie.net/recipe/spanakopita-triangles/#wprm-recipe-container-28543).

 ### Ingredients: